August 2009

 of music

-with various other combinations of people all summer, including
+with various combinations of people all summer.
+I played

 jazz with trombone

-and sax players; a jamming group of guitars, bass, drums and keyboard;
+and sax players, and with a jamming group of guitars, bass, drums

-blending in muted trumpet parts; and two friends who formed a fiddle,
+blending in muted trumpet parts.
+I played with two friends who

 mandolin